 The ombuds will provide a comfortable and confidential environment for you to air your problems, concerns or issues; listen without judgment; help you identify your options; and provide feedback and coaching, if wanted.
 The ombuds will not take any action or initiate any follow-up conversations without your express permission.
 All ombuds services are voluntary for all visitors.

 No. All communication with the ombuds is "off the record" with limited exceptions.
 However, if you want to make a record or file a formal complaint, the ombuds can help you figure out how to do that.

 Most concerns center around interpersonal and group conflicts.
 However, the ombuds also hears concerns about preparing for a difficult conversation; how to deal with a difficult situation or situation; confusion about what to do next; questions about policies; and workplace bullying.

 An ombuds cannot make binding decisions or determine guilt; serve as an advocate for any individual; participate in formal investigations; or offer legal advice or psychological counseling.

-The Kenyon College Ombudsperson is a trained and experienced mediator, and a member of the International Ombudsman Association (IOA).
-She has completed multiple training courses with the IOA and continues to train in dispute resolution and ombudsry.
+The Kenyon College Ombudsperson is a trained and experienced mediator and a member of the International Ombudsman Association (IOA).
+They have completed multiple training courses with the IOA and continues to train in dispute resolution and ombudsry.